Have you purchased your car within the past few years?

 The following was found from a survey by the Financial Conduct Authority (FCA).
 The results were established by sending mystery shoppers to 122 car dealerships.

 – The FCA has estimate that mis-sold PCP is collectively costing consumers £300 million annually.

 – Only 31% of the dealers explained that a customer does not own the car until the final balloon payment is made

 – Only 28% of the dealers explained the consequences of missing payments and the total amount payable.

 – Of the 122 outlets, only 11 suggested that commission may be added on this form of deal.

 So how do I make a claim?

-The current belief is that claiming for PCP will be similar to the system for claiming back mis-sold PPI.
+The current belief is that claiming for Car Finance Compensation will be similar to the system for claiming back mis-sold PPI.
 It will be done under Plevin rules.
 If over a certain percent of the sale was as commission and this wasn’t explained, you will be entitled to the additional fees plus interest.